justjokiing/kshift/README.md

  kshift is a KDE theme shifting script that activates at set times to switch themes, including sunrise and sunset.
 When run manually, it sets the color theme and/or wallpaper to the 'correct' value based on current time.
 It uses `plasma-apply-colorscheme` for color themes, `plasma-changeicons` for icon themes, `plasma-apply-wallpaperimage` for wallpapers, and python `os.system()` for commands.

  During installation, kshift sets systemd timers to run the script at any time a theme is set, including sunrise/sunset.
+The times set can be the sunrise/sunset keywords or **ANY valid 'OnCalendar' time**.
+Information on 'OnCalendar' syntax and capability is available in more detail [here](https://man.archlinux.org/man/systemd.time.7#CALENDAR_EVENTS)

  The sunrise and sunset times are updated when kshift is ran.

 ## Demo